s030827/docker_compose_for_ruby_on_rails/README.md

 $ touch .env
 ```

-- Enter into rails_app folder and create rails project wit your preferences.
+- Enter into rails_app folder and create rails project with your preferences.

 ```sh
 $ cd rails_app